jay-medina/pelicula/README.md

 All icons are from https://heroicons.com/

 ## TODO
-- Color Scheme
-    - Black
-    - White
-    - Red
 - Render the main view
-  - Has header splash image
-    - Background is faded
   - Create Search bar
-    - Searchbar spans the background
-    - Has a button that allows searching
     - Wire up the searchbar to the api
     - Add a query param search
 - Render results in a grid pattern